rgba-image/pixel/README.md

 If omitted, `x` is `0`, `y` is `0`, `width` is `image.width - x`, and `height` is `image.height - y`

+There is also `setRegionUint32` - it is idential to `setRegion` except your callback should return a Uint32 instead of an `RGBA` array

 ### mapRegion